LucLampietti/Shape-of-Stories/README.md

 # Shape-of-Stories
-A movie script visualizer based on Kurt Vonnegut's rejected thesis on the Shape of Stories.
+A movie script visualizer based on Kurt Vonnegut's rejected thesis, The Shape of Stories.
 This was a personal project coded in Python using BeautifulSoup for webscraping, Python's Natural Language Toolkit (NLTK) for sentiment analysis, and Dash with Plotly for visualization.

 # Inspiration